RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_2.rst

         columns = ['slug', 'title', '__balance__']

-Now we need to load `reports.py` during the app life cycle so our code is executed.
+Now, we need to load `reports.py` during the app life cycle so our code is executed.
 Best way to do such action is in `AppConfig.ready <https://docs.djangoproject.com/en/2.2/ref/applications/#django.apps.AppConfig.ready>`_

 .. code-block:: python

     # in sample_erp __init__.py
     default_app_config = 'sample_erp.apps.SampleERPConfig'

-    # in sales/apps.py
+    # in sample_erp/apps.py
     from django.apps import AppConfig